 Here at Insurgo we are lucky enough to have the technology to test tapes as they come in, to find out their background story, without even breaking the seal.
 We scan the RFID chip that has been built into the shell of the tape to review its full history.

-A recent example we were able to spot was of a tape that had been bought as ‘new’ but had actually been used 41 times and still had 1.52TB of data still written to it.
+A recent example we were able to spot, was of a tape that had been bought as ‘new’ but had actually been used 41 times and still had 1.52TB of data still written to it.
 This indicated that the tape would have been given whats known as a 'short erasure', which only tackles the data at the beginning of the tape, before it was resold as ‘new’.
-This is why we encourage all of our customers to ensure that they are getting 100% of their data erased upon disposal, as this data could now potentially be retrieved by a third party.
+This is why we encourage all of our customers to ensure that they are getting 100% of their data erased upon disposal (as they would with the Insurgo KIT data erasure soltuion) as this data could now potentially be retrieved by a third party.

 We can not stress enough of how often we see this issue, please be assured that when buying tape from Insurgo Media, you can be 100% sure it is what it says on the tin (well case).